 Valsa Madhava MD, MPH, IFMCP | Brain Body Medical

-Dr. Madhava has had a diverse medical background over her decades-long career.
+Dr. Madhava is the founder and director of Brain Body Medical, a practice which treats addictions from a root cause perspective.
+She has had a diverse medical background over her decades-long career.
 In the United States, she has worked with the Indian Health Service in Alaska, with migrant farmworkers in North Carolina, and patients with HIV/AIDS in New York.
 Internationally, she has treated Cambodian refugees in Thailand and worked in hospitals in Egypt, India, and France.

 Dr. Madhava’s involvement with patients with addictions began during her medical residency in North Carolina.
 In her spare time, she worked in the local prison, where she encountered many patients who were in prison for substance-use related crimes.
 After seeing so many motivated patients relapse, Dr. Madhava felt that something in the way that we treat addictions needed to change.
 Over the past several years, Dr. Madhava has dedicated herself to learning more about alternate, evidence-based approaches to treating addictions, and has made it her mission to treat patients using these modalities in order to help them achieve lasting recovery.
-Her practice now includes functional medicine evaluations looking at the root causes and promoters of addiction, such as complex trauma, nutrient deficiencies, hormonal and gut microbiome imbalances among others.
+Her practice now includes functional medicine evaluations looking at the root causes and promoters of addiction, such as complex trauma, nutrient deficiencies, hormonal and gut microbiome imbalances, and others.
+Her website can be found at www.brainbodymedical.com.

 Michele Perron, PhD | TSM Recovery Consultant